-By executing the UPN model for given initial marking shown in Fig. 4 a trivial sequence of transitions firing will happen: $\{t_1\} - \{t_2\}$ and appropriate sequence of marking vectors is: (1, 0, 0, 0, 0, 0, 0) = (initial marking); (0, 1, 0, 0, 0, 0, 0); (0, 0, 1, 0, 0, 0, 0) = (dead node).
+By executing the UPN model for a given initial marking shown in Fig. 4 a trivial sequence of transitions firing will happen: $\{t_1\} - \{t_2\}$ and an appropriate sequence of marking vectors is: (1, 0, 0, 0, 0, 0) = (initial marking); (0, 1, 0, 0, 0, 0, 0); (0, 0, 1, 0, 0, 0, 0) = (dead node).

-5 Experimental Results
+5. Experimental results

-According to all UPN models shown in this paper an application is created.
-The application compresses and decompresses several set of test files [20] by using arithmetic coding with respect to the input parameters.
+According to all UPN models shown in this paper, an application is created.
+The application compresses and decompresses several sets of test files [20] by using arithmetic coding with respect to the input parameters.
 These input parameters are: symbol type (byte or nibble), adaptive or static data model and frequency scaling (scaled or non-scaled).
-If we use frequency scaled option there are two cases: frequency table divide by 2 and proportional scaling frequency table from min frequency equals 1 to max frequency equals 255.
-In all possible cases of our arithmetic coding initial (minimum) frequency for all symbols is 1.
+If we use the frequency scaled option there are two cases: frequency table divided by 2, and proportional scaling frequency table from min frequency equals 1 to max frequency equals 255.
+In all possible cases of our arithmetic coding, the initial (minimum) frequency for all symbols is 1.